Near and Further Distance

 In the distance the sweet-sour smell of peat is lingering.

-If you move your finger the other way, and trace the swirl outwards, you can make a similar move, but then go up.
+If you move your finger the other way, and trace the swirl outwards, you can make a similar motion, but then go up.

 Just try it.